Oregon State improved to 2-0 Saturday, with both wins being over ranked teams, and in doing so they proved the Wisconsin upset was no fluke.

 And a mention of penalties is also obligatory.
 There were some crucial ones called against the Beavs.
 The first was a roughing the passer call on Rudolf Fifita, keeping a first quarter UCLA drive alive.
 O-lineman Grant Enger was called for tripping when he leg-whipped a Bruin defender, a block that sprung Storm Woods for what would've been a 50 yard touchdown pass.
 Rueben Robinson was called (wrongly) for a late hit out of bounds on a third down Hundley scramble, extending that drive.
 A few very costly penalties that will need to be cleaned up.

-And a quick note that no Beavers appeared to be injured in this game.
+No Beavers appeared to be injured in this game.
 Some players, like Woods, Rashaad Reynolds, and Ryan Murphy, cramped up, but beyond that everybody stayed healthy.

 Overall, a very good game, and one that will get Oregon State into the top 25.
 Andy will have a full recap posted later.